galaxyproject/training-material/topics/data-science/tutorials/data-manipulation-olympics-jq/tutorial.md

 >
 {: .question}

 Ok, let's try another exercise!
-If you have done the exercises in the [Grouping](#grouping) section, you will have noticed that we were not able to perform computation on the weight column, because some of the values were weight classes, e.g. `63-78` (kg), and we had to exclude those values.
+You might have noticed that some of the values in the weight column were classes, e.g. `63-78` (kg).
 In this exercise, we will first clean up this weight column to avoid ranges (by taking the lower number in the range for every row a weight range is used), and then answering the question a couple of questions around the weight of athletes.